valencik/mastersAPSC/documents/thesis/thesis.md

 Thus, this thesis has no "theory" chapter, as essential knowledge is provided in the chapters that require it.

-%- Disclaimer: Not a social scientist or graph theorist The primary contribution is the construction of tools and a framework for future analysis into the valuable NSR dataset.
+%- Disclaimer: Not a social scientist or graph theorist The primary contribution of this thesis is the construction of tools and a framework for future analysis into the valuable NSR dataset.
 Assertions about the interpretation of results from these tools have been avoided.
-The goal of this work was not to study physics or physicists, but instead to enable diverse research interests including network analysts and social scientists.
+The goal of this work was not to study physics or physicists, but instead to apply expertise in nuclear science and data analytics to enable diverse research interests, including network analysts and social scientists to explore the NSR dataset.
 The resulting work is flexible enough, by design, to be easily adapted to the needs of anyone investigating the NSR.

 ## Thesis Organization